Disclosure: I use affiliate links, so I do earn from qualifying purchases at no cost to you.

 I have found that if I really want my photos to pop against the gorgeous backdrops of the Caribbean or Hawaii, red seems to be my go-to color.
 This romper is similar to the dress I wore in Hawaii for photos and can’t be beaten for the price and packing simplicity.

 Temptation Positano is a new brand for me that I have fallen in love with!
-It is a little pricier, but I have been able to get lots of wear out of these dresses, dressing them up for a formal evening on a cruise ship or using it as a cover-up like I did in the Maldives.
+It is a little pricier, but I have been able to get lots of wear out of these dresses, dressing them up for a formal evening on a cruise ship or using it as a cover-up as I did in the Maldives.
 I have this exact dress in red, but am eye-balling it in cobalt blue and white!

 However, I found an almost exact dupe of my red dress on Shein.com!
 The actual dress is redder in person than burgundy and the price point is perfection!

 For easy formal nights that don’t feel stuffy, I am a huge fan of jumpsuits.
 I just purchased this Catherine Malandrino Rosina jumpsuit for our upcoming trip and I can’t wait to wear it!

 I’ve been using a Baggellini crossbody bag as my everyday travel bag for years!
 This sucker has held up beautifully, even after washing it in the washing machine.
 It has slots for credit cards, my sea-pass card, money, and any extras I need to bring along with me.
 I have serious love for this bag!

 Not just Clothes on Anthem of the Seas